limepepper/ansible-lustre/README.md

 This project is mainly for the purposes of research, to determine how useful and relevant the various clustered filesystems are to normal use cases.

+The role could plausibly be used as a basic for further work, but in the current statue its largely at the level of POC.

 Results
 -------